Farleigh History, Family Crest & Coats of Arms

 Early Origins of the Farleigh family

-Somerset where the first record of the family was Adam Farlegh who was listed there during the reign of Edward III.
+The surname Farleigh was first found in Somerset where the first record of the family was Adam Farlegh who was listed there during the reign of Edward III.
 The Hundredorum Rolls of 1273 list Jacob de Farlegh in Wiltshire and Hugh de Farleye in Suffolk.
-CITATION[CLOSE]

 Early History of the Farleigh family

-Another 227 words (16 lines of text) covering the years 1182 and 1332 are included under the topic Early Farleigh History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Farleigh research.
+Another 114 words (8 lines of text) covering the years 1182, 1332, 1636, 1659 and 1714 are included under the topic Early Farleigh History in all our PDF Extended History products and printed products wherever possible.

 Farleigh Spelling Variations